NUAA-AL/ALiPy/README.md

     stopping_criterion.reset()
     QBC_result.append(copy.deepcopy(saver))

-analyser = acebox.get_experiment_analyser(x_axis='num_of_queries')
+analyser = alibox.get_experiment_analyser(x_axis='num_of_queries')
 analyser.add_method(method_name='QBC', method_results=QBC_result)
 print(analyser)
 analyser.plot_learning_curves(title='Example of AL', std_area=True)
 ```

 However, some users may also need a high level encapsulation which is eaiser to use.
-Luckily, acepy also provides a class which has encapsulated various tools and implemented the main loop of active learning, namely acepy.experiment.AlExperiment.
+Luckily, alipy also provides a class which has encapsulated various tools and implemented the main loop of active learning, namely alipy.experiment.AlExperiment.
 Note that, AlExperiment only support the most commonly used scenario - query all labels of an instance.
 You can run the experiments with only a few lines of codes by this class.
 All you need is to specify the various options, the query process will be run in multi-threaded.

 ```
 from sklearn.datasets import load_iris
-from acepy.experiment.al_experiment import AlExperiment
+from alipy.experiment.al_experiment import AlExperiment

 X, y = load_iris(return_X_y=True)
 al = AlExperiment(X, y, stopping_criteria='num_of_queries', stopping_value=50,)